 6. Here’s a comparison of the stain vs. non stained.
 We only put one coat on it!
 (Long story about that canoe covered in straw…)

-7. After it dries, use the Miniwax Fast Drying Polyurethane Clear Satin Finish to make it a little shinier.
+7. After it dries, use the polyurethane to make it a little shinier.
 The semi-gloss works just as well!

 8. Give it about 24 hours before you start on the art work to be on the safe side (even though it says 8 hours).
 After the waiting period, you can create your own design!
 I seriously just eyeballed the art that I wanted and traced wrote on the board with a pencil.
-I then went over it with this Tree House Studio Paint Pen (this pen was super cheap at Hobby Lobby).
+I then went over it with a white paint pen.

 Here’s a time lapse of me doing one of the boards:

-9. Mount your Hanging Wire and D-Strap Hanger onto the boards after it dries.
+9. Mount your hanging wire and d-straps onto the boards after it dries.
 Ensure the wire measurements are even with each other, otherwise you’ll risk them being out of alignment when they are hung up next to each other on the walls.

 In this image, I took my own tip from my “How to Hang Wall Art and Picture Collage” and used wrapping paper to see approximately where I wanted the art.
 Ryan then went back and measured specifically so that he knew exactly how far a part to put them with real exact measurements.